zizhongyan/vim-stata/README.md

 ###3, Hotkey binding (optional)
 The hotkey for executing selected codes is set to be `F9`.

-Please note that you could customise your hotkey by adding a sentence to your .vimrc or vimrc, for example:
+Please note that you could customise your hotkey by simply adding a sentence to your .vimrc or vimrc, for example:

     :vmap <C-S-x> :<C-U>call RunDoLines()<CR><CR>